MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             * Path to your local clone - the script will check this exists and will fail if it can't be found.
-            * KGO directory: this will default to vnXX.X_tYYYY where XX.X is the version number and YYYY is the ticket number.
+            * KGO directory: this will default to vnXX.X_tYYYY where XX.X is the version number and YYYY is the PR number.
             * There are further prompts to the user through the script - in particular to check the shell script produced.